Schools Mental Health Menu – 3 tiers of supports

 Place-based initiatives and partnerships with local organisations designed to support positive mental health.

 Programs, training and resources focused on equipping students with strategies, skills and tools to provide safe and appropriate support to peers.
 These programs increase students understanding of mental health, destigmatise mental health and promote help seeking.
-See the Peer support fact sheet for schools for more information.
+See the for more information.

 Tier 2: Early intervention/cohort specific